 of Habitat homeowners feel positively about their house as a place to live.

-The number of Habitat homeowners using food stamps dropped in half after moving into their homes.
+of Habitat families who previously relied on food stamps no longer need the voucher program after moving into their homes.

 Prior to moving into a Habitat home, 1 in 5 Habitat homeowners received rental assistance, which they no longer need.

 highest education level

 ■Bachelor's Degree: 18.8%